trupthi-10/Tourist-Visit-Recommendation-system/README.md

 3. `Top Indian Places to Visit.csv` – Dataset containing details of tourist destinations across India.
 4. `.pkl` – Serialized files for saved models, scalers, and label encoders using Joblib.
 5. `README.md` – Project documentation and usage instructions.

----

-Let me know if you'd like to include a `requirements.txt` or any other file as well.

 🚀 How to Run